 Although, with each passing year, my attraction to spring photography grows.
 Spring is loud and commands attention.
 Birdsong fills each morning.
 It is a time of rapid change and growth.
-One minute it’s a bud, and then magically, that bud blooms in what feels like an instant.
+One minute it’s a bud, and then magically, that bud opens in what feels like an instant.
 Every time you turn your head, something is sprouting, blooming, and settling on its new shade of green for the season.

-In early spring, I tend to shy away from the grand landscape scenes.
-In the northeast, it’s still a lot of sticks and mud until very late spring.
+In early spring, I tend to shy away from the grand landscape photography scenes.
+In the northeast, it’s still a lot of sticks and mud until late spring.
 Therefore, I delay visiting those grand landscape locations until the lush greens have started to cover the landscape.
-Instead, I try to turn my wide-angle lens to big bloom areas and smaller floral scenes.
+Instead, I try to turn my wide-angle lens toward big bloom areas and smaller floral scenes.
 This could be bluebell forests, poppy fields, cherry blossom festivals, or almond orchards.

 Catching those places with beautiful golden light is pure magic, but again, it’s fleeting.
 There is such a small window to find a location blooming under beautiful light to photograph a wide-angle scene.
 No wonder those photographs captivate our attention.
 It doesn’t simply awe, but it encapsulates a metaphysical longing where we have witnessed a sort of heaven on earth.
 These conditions can have a story-book perfection to them.